corsairmarks/silicoid_portraits_revisited/mod/README.md

 * 1.0.5 Ensure shipset/cityset has correct name
 * 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
     * Add new localisation keys introduced in 3.1
+    * Update Pop strata (categories) with updates from base game - adding Budding and Phototropic/Radiotropic
+    * Update with code improvements from the base game

 ## Source Code